 LTC Insurance Specialists Qualified to Help

-Many Long-Term Care specialists represent not only the major companies who offer traditional Long-Term Care Insurance but also offer these shorter-duration plans and “hybrid plans” which are single premium life insurance policies or annuities with riders which include coverage for long-term care.
+Many Long-Term Care specialists offer many solutions for long-term care planning.
+A specialist will generally represent the major companies who offer traditional Long-Term Care Insurance.
+However, most specialists will also offer these shorter-duration plans and "hybrid plans," which are single premium life insurance policies or annuities with riders that include coverage for long-term care.

 Longevity and health issues impact American families in many ways.
 Caregiving is very difficult for family members of any age.
 Paid care drains assets.
 Long-Term Care Insurance, in any of its forms, will reduce these burdens on loved ones while providing quality care while protecting savings.